 Social Contract Theory and the State of Nature Explained With Examples: Comparing Hobbes, Locke, and Rousseau

-Social Contract Theory is the theory of why people form governments based on how people lived in a State of Nature before government.
-By looking at how people lived in the state of nature, we can better understand why people form societies, and how the civil laws of society should reflect the natural laws of nature.
+By looking at how people lived in the state of nature, and by examining their natural rights and transition into civil society, we can better understand why people form societies, and how the civil laws of society should reflect the natural laws of nature.

 By examining history, philosophers, and their theories, we can understand many of the mechanics and justifications for principles like the separation of powers and checks and balances, the forms of governments like monarchies, republics, democracies, and mixed governments, and the rights of man, woman, and citizen in the civil state.